TimofeyLednev/kilobdat/README.md

 # Kilobdat - Save File Editor

-Kilobdat is a C++ program for editing save files of a game (Kiloblocks and possibly Exploration).
+Kilobdat is a C++ program for editing save files of a game Kiloblocks and possibly Exploration.
 It allows you to modify player coordinates, world time, game mode (walking/flying), and view direction in the save files (e.g., `save00.dat`).

 ## Features
 - Change player coordinates (X, Y, Z)